All About Garden Cats

 You can make a huge difference in the lives of these cats, with only a small amount of effort.
 We know you will find it rewarding.

-Please contact us for more information on becoming a garden cat guardian.
-Email us at firstname.lastname@example.org.
+- Please contact us for more information on becoming a garden cat guardian by emailing us at email@example.com.